francismistica/csst101-102-portfolio/README.md

    - `name`: Is the name that will be displayed visibly in the interface
    - `iconName`: Is the name of the SVG file without the extension (must match exactly with the file name in `src/icons`)

 Once these steps are completed, the new language or technology will be available for use in the site's capsules.
-You can select it when creating or editing projects or posts, and the corresponding icon will be displayed correctly in the interface.
+You can select it when creating or editing projects, and the corresponding icon will be displayed correctly in the interface.

 If you encounter any issues during this process, try restarting the development server.
 In some cases, changes to configuration files or static resources require a restart to be detected correctly.